1. How do I connect to the terminals?

 20mm soft dome tweeter recessed into a semi-horn designed face plate, and each

-a rear chamber.
-Each has a 94mm diameter flange with 3 mounting holes.
-The rear
+damped to a rear chamber.
+Each has a 94mm diameter flange with 3 mounting

-of the driver is completely enclosed in a plastic housing with terminals that
+holes.
+The rear of the driver is completely enclosed in a plastic housing with

 This brings